Morning Note: Market news and an update from AstraZeneca.

 Company News

 AstraZeneca (AZ) is a global, science-led biopharmaceutical company.
-The main growth driver has been the group’s key Oncology franchises (including Tagrisso, Lynparza, Enhertu, Imfinzi, and Calquence), which have been supplemented by the other growth platforms of Respiratory & Immunology (R&I), Cardiovascular, Renal, & Metabolic diseases (CVRM), and Vaccines & Immune Therapies (V&I).
-The $39bn acquisition of Alexion in 2021 transformed the group’s exposure to rare diseases, of which there are over 7,000 known today, with only 500 or so having approved treatments.
-Demand for medicines for rare diseases is forecast to grow by a low double-digit percentage.
-The group’s position in the areas has been further enhanced by the purchase of a portfolio of early-stage rare disease gene therapy programmes and enabling technologies from Pfizer and the acquisition of Amolyt Pharma, which expands the group’s late-stage pipeline and its bone metabolism franchise.
+The main growth driver has been the group’s key Oncology franchises (including Tagrisso, Lynparza, Enhertu, Imfinzi, and Calquence), which have been supplemented by the other growth platforms of Respiratory & Immunology (R&I), Cardiovascular, Renal, & Metabolic diseases (CVRM), Vaccines & Immune Therapies (V&I), and rare diseases (through the $39bn acquisition of Alexion).

 AZ currently invests more than 20% of sales in R&D and uses partnerships to gain access to innovative technology.
-The group has an attractive pipeline of potential new products, the success or failure of which will be a key determinant of future profitability and the share price.
-In 2023, the company started 27 Phase III trials across 18 medicines for 10 potential blockbuster assets.
+The group has an attractive pipeline of potential new products, the success or failure of which will drive future profitability and the share price.
+Recent news flow on the pipeline in terms of new data and product approvals has been mainly positive, including:

-We believe the outlook for the pharmaceutical sector remains mixed.
-Although the business provides some protection against macroeconomic uncertainty and R&D productivity is expected to increase with the help of AI, concerns over drug pricing are likely to remain a headwind especially at a time when governments are looking for ways to reduce debt levels.
-However, with a pipeline of innovative and rare products to address unmet patient needs, that can justify higher pricing, we believe AZ is well placed with above average revenue and earnings prospects versus the large cap pharma peer group.
+We believe the outlook for the pharmaceutical sector remains mixed despite the backdrop of an ageing population.
+Although the business provides some protection against macroeconomic uncertainty and R&D productivity is expected to increase with the help of AI, concerns over drug pricing are likely to remain a headwind, especially at a time when governments are looking for ways to reduce debt levels.
+However, with a pipeline of innovative products targetting unmet patient needs, that can justify higher pricing, we believe AZ is well placed to generate above average revenue and earnings growth.
 This has been reflected in the strong long-term performance of the shares.

 Source: Bloomberg